mayan-edms/Mayan-EDMS/docs/topics/pending_work.rst

 - Check if location is found in partial and remove it.
 Avoid circular loading.
 - Add location to history after a form submit redirect.
-- Hitting refresh adds a new history?
-Can refresh be detected with JS.

 UI
 ~~